 Pyrolysis could be done near to the source of biomass, saving transport costs.
 Energy might be exported more cheaply by gas pipeline than by high voltage grid and some potential gas storage sites might be used with more advantage for temporary storage of gas than permanent storage of CO2.
 A very fast growing crop such as bamboo might make better use of land area.

 It looks like the amount of carbon in the wood consumed by the Drax power station is in currently in the region of 1010 kg/yr.
-At a likely rate of development it would be several decades before this process could make a significant removal of the existing excess of greenhouse gas.
+At Guide Growth Rate it would be several decades before this process could make a significant removal of the existing excess of greenhouse gas.